Abhisheik27/Abhisheik27/README.md

 ### 👨‍💻 About Me
 - 🧠 Master's in Data Science @ UCSD
-- 💼 Python Developer at Scripps Institution of Oceanography
+- 💼 Interned as Python Developer and Machine Learning Engineer
 - ⚽️ Football enthusiast!!
 - 🍳 I cook